MattLemmon/g/README.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. First, install the Gosu gem.
+1. FIRST, install the Gosu gem.

           $ sudo gem install gosu

     Follow the detailed Gosu install instructions:

+         # On mac, scroll down past the C++ instructions, and follow the Ruby
+           instructions.

        mac     -  https://github.com/jlnr/gosu/wiki/Getting-Started-on-OS-X
        linux   -  https://github.com/jlnr/gosu/wiki/Getting-Started-on-Linux
        windows -  https://github.com/jlnr/gosu/wiki/Getting-Started-on-Windows

-       # On mac, scroll down past the C++ instructions, and follow the Ruby
-         instructions.

        # On Ubuntu with rvm I ended up using 'rvm all do gem install gosu'
          For some reason, 'rvm gem install gosu' was putting the gem in the